-With these “truths” under our belt, we’re going to take a gander at the key action regarding ABIOMED, Inc. (NASDAQ:ABMD).
+We’re going to take a look at the latest hedge fund action regarding ABIOMED, Inc. (NASDAQ:ABMD).

 Hedge fund activity in ABIOMED, Inc. (NASDAQ:ABMD)